South Africa’s Water Crisis: Expert Warns of Looming Day Zero, Gives Advice on How Citizens Can Help

 • South Africa is currently experiencing a water crisis as numerous areas experience water restrictions

-• Kate Stubb from Interwaste detailed how severe the situation was and how citizens could help fix things
+• Kate Stubb from Interwaste detailed how severe the situation is and how citizens can help fix things

 Ageing infrastructure and water trucks are a common occurrence in the country.